Retirement planning

 Review your retirement date

 Normal Retirement Age (NRA) is usually 63 for shore staff and 60 for sea staff.
 However, your NRA could be different depending on when you joined the Scheme and who you worked for.
-If you are unsure of your NRA please check with Mercer, the Scheme administrator.
+If you are unsure of your NRA please check with Aptia, the Scheme administrator.

 You can delay drawing your Scheme benefit until after your NRA if you remain in employment with the Company .